shrine-priestess/Index-ASL-Gestures/README.md

 # Credits
  - A big thank you to [BenacleJames](https://github.com/benaclejames) both for creating the mod necessary for this whole idea to work, and for his assistance in working out some kinks in the animator controller~ 💜

-  - Special thanks to Aisoko and SnakeySnacks for being my test monkeys 🖤
+  - Special thanks to Aisoko and SnaekySnacks for being my test monkeys~ 🖤

  - [HerpDerpinstine/MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) for helping make mods possible in VRChat.